 Vans ('light commercial vehicles') account for around 12% of the EU market for light-duty vehicles.

-As part of the strategy to reduce CO2 emissions from light-duty vehicles, in 2011 the EU adopted legislation setting CO2 emission targets for new vans sold on the European market.
+EU legislation sets CO2 emission targets for new vans sold on the European market.
 The law is similar to that for new cars.

 The legislation affects light commercial vehicles, which means vehicles used to carry goods weighing up to 3.5 tonnes (vans and car-derived vans, known as "N1") and which weigh less than 2610 kg when empty.